Kaidasenpai/mern-final-project/README.md

 # Installation

 1. Install latest version of Node JS and Chrome
-2. run these commands in a terminal in a new folder
+2. Run these commands in a terminal in a new folder
 3. `git clone https://github.com/Kaidasenpai/mern-final-project/ `
 4. `cd client` -> `npm i` ( to download all needed dependecies )
 5. `cd server` -> `npm i`
-6. edit the .env file in the server directory and add your mongodb connection string  like here
+6. Edit the .env file in the server directory and add your mongodb connection string  like here

    (` mongodb+srv://<username>:<password>@mernapp.ad5fpaw.mongodb.net/?retryWrites=true&w=majority `)

-7. navigate to both server and client directories on separate terminals and run this command
+7. Navigate to both server and client directories on separate terminals and run this command

    (`npm run start`)